paulsonkoly/calc/Readme.md

     g()
     > 2

-For a closure only immediately containing lexical scope of the function definition is retained, thus the following results in error:
+For a closure only the immediately containing lexical scope of the function definition is retained, thus the following results in error:

     f = (x) -> {
       (y) -> {